What is priority need?

-Most homeless 16 and 17 year olds are entitled to housing and support from social services rather than the housing department of the council.
+Most homeless 16 and 17 year olds can get housing and support from social services instead of the housing or homeless team at the council.

-The housing department should give you emergency housing if you need it while you wait for social services to decide what help and support you need.
+The housing department should still provide emergency housing if you need it while you wait for social services to decide what help and support you need.

 You or a member of your household might be classed as vulnerable because of: